-Deployment Architecture for Ultra Tasks
+Deployment architecture for Ultra Tasks

 Ultra Tasks require consideration and preparation of your network depending on the purpose of the pipelne.
 The following deployment architectures cover the most common scenarios for setting up your environment to run pipelines with an Ultra Task.